DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 Human Learning and Development, B.I.S.

 The Human Learning and Development program provides students an opportunity to acquire a career-oriented range of skills and knowledge.
-Students choose from the coursework in behavior and learning disabilities, counseling, deaf studies, educational psychology, family and community literacy, learning technologies, and research methods and problem-solving.
+Students choose from the coursework in behavior and learning disabilities, counseling, deaf studies, educational psychology, family and community advocacy, learning technologies, research methods and problem-solving, and urban education.
 Courses are taught by faculty across the College of Education & Human Development’s seven departments.

 No application is required for this bachelor’s degree.
 Students are required to declare two selected disciplines with their academic adviser or online.